shopware/docs/products/digital-sales-rooms/installation.md

    ![ ](../../assets/products-digitalSalesRooms-mercureConfigExample.png)

-Daily and Mercure are two external services that are crucial for working with the Digital Sales Rooms plugin.
+Daily and Mercure are two crucial external services for working with the Digital Sales Rooms plugin.